 The pacifier can serve many useful purposes for baby’s little stresses.
 Many parents are wondering when is the right time to wean baby from the pacifier.
 The American Academy of Pediatrics and the American Academy of Family Physicians suggest restricting or halting pacifier use around a half year to stay away from an expanded danger of ear diseases, particularly if your youngster is inclined to them.
 Yet, there is no immovable principle.
 Pacifiers can be extremely useful in easing pressure, in circumstances like beginning childcare or venturing out to another spot.

 Following 9 months, however, youngsters build up an enthusiastic connection to their binky.
 That doesn’t mean you should surge your little one to surrender it—simply be ready for additional fights after this age and trouble in disposing of the pacifier.
-This site contains affiliate links -As an Amazon Associate I earn from qualifying purchases if you make a purchase.

 What age is a child ready for weaning of the pacifier?

 By the age of 2-4 years, most infants are physically able to stop using the pacifier.
-As a result, you will want to begin sowing the seed in your (paid link) child’s mind that the time to say farewell is approaching.
+As a result, you will want to begin sowing the seed in your child’s mind that the time to say farewell is approaching.

 How to Stop Pacifier Use